Dvealiyah/manual-testing-login/README.md

 # Manual Testing Project – Login System

 ## 📌 Overview
-This project demonstrates manual testing of a login system by designing and executing test cases.
+This project demonstrates manual testing of a login system by designing and executing test cases and validating different user scenarios.

 ## 🧪 Test Scenarios
 - Valid login